OpenNebula/docs/source/intro_release_notes/release_notes_hotfix/resolved_issues_583.rst

 - `Implement retry on vCenter driver actions <https://github.com/OpenNebula/one/issues/3337>`__.
 - `Allow FILES in vCenter context <https://github.com/OpenNebula/one/issues/964>`__.
 - `Allow alternative search base for ldap groups <https://github.com/OpenNebula/one/issues/3366>`__.
+- `Show the federation index in onezone list command <https://github.com/OpenNebula/one/issues/3378>`__.

 The following issues has been solved in 5.8.3: